 - water purification

 - and a beautiful space for public recreation

 CREW is the perfect place to visit all year round.
 Each season brings dramatic changes to the plants and animals due to variations in water levels.
 Come see baby alligators and pine lilies blooming during the fall, hawks and flycatchers nesting in the spring, the graceful swallow-tailed kites in summer, and the dramatic red maples turn red in the winter.

-Take a look at this great Prezi about CREW created by FGCU students for a civic engagement project…
+Also take a look at this great Prezi about CREW created by FGCU students for a civic engagement project…